<function>

 @code_warntype foo(vector) # type UNSTABLE

-Notice that type promotion could solve this issue.
-Through this mechanism, Julia attempts to convert each element of the vector into a common concrete type, thus avoiding the need of abstract types like Any
+Notice that forcing a common supertype on a vector isn't necessarily problematic.
+In particular, type promotion could convert each element of a vector into a common concrete type, thus avoiding the need for abstract types like Any

 .
-This is what occurs below, where numbers of different type are combined.
+This is what occurs below, where numbers holding different types are converted to the most general concrete type.

 tup = (1, 2, 3.5) # type is `Tuple{Int64, Int64, Float64}`